 When to transfer files from one disk to another?

-Meanwhile, youmay likely to transfer installed files from HDD to SSD, from SSD to SSD, or from HDD to HDD sometimes, which could be completed with File Synchronize as well.
-The question, how to transfer files from SSD to HDD, is more important now.
+Meanwhile, you may wonder how to move program files from SSD to HDD, from SSD to SSD, from HDD to SSD, or from HDD to HDD sometimes.
+Actually, that can be completed with file synchronizing as well.
+What count next is to figure out how to synchronizing files from SSD to HDD in the simplest way.

-How to transfer files from SSD to a hard drive?
+How to transfer files from SSD to HDD in Windows 10/8/7?

 The new feature of freeware-AOMEI Backupper Standard, File Sync, could help you transfer files from SSD to HDD.
 File Sync will sync files and folders automatically with a schedule to local disks, external hard drives, removable USB flash drives, Network Attached Storage (NAS) or network shared folders.
 The automatic synchronize saves your time to transfer files manually.
-Download (Windows 10/8/7/XP/Vista supported) AOMEI Backupper Standard to experience it.
+Download (Windows 10/8/7/XP/Vista supported) AOMEI Backupper Standard to have a try.

 File Sync may be affected if the directory path of files is too long.